Home » WordPress Tutorials » Maintenance » WordPress Asking to Install Again

 WordPress Asking to Install Again

-WordPress a free content management system or CMS.
+WordPress is a free Content Management System or CMS.
 It can be installed both on our Free Hosting and Paid Hosting plans.
 You can download WordPress from the official website here or you can install it with our Zacky Installer tool.
-In this article we will review what is causing the WordPress installation page to show after WordPress is already installed.
+In this article, we will review what is causing the WordPress installation page to show after WordPress is already installed.

 wordpress-install